hueykwik/enron/final_project/writeup.md

 * fraction_from_poi (0.062)
 * fraction_to_poi (0.216)

 `fraction_from_poi` and `fraction_to_poi` were features that I engineered.
 The original dataset had features called `from_poi` and `to_poi`.
 The intuition is that while persons of interest may have more e-mails from and/or to other persons of interest, however, the percentage of emails sent to/from POIs is more useful than the absolute number.
+When I added these two features, my precision and recall increased by 0.014 and 0.002.

 I created a correlation matrix of all the features and saw which features correlated most with being a person of interest.
 I set up a DecisionTreeClassifier and then added features one at a time.
 If a feature helped performance (see Validation section below for more details), then I’d keep it.
 If it hurt, then I’d remove it.